awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.OEM_DBControl.md

 To switch the OEM Database Express website front end to Adobe Flash, run the Amazon RDS procedure `rdsadmin.rdsadmin_oem_tasks.em_express_frontend_to_flash`\.
 This procedure is equivalent to the `execemx emx` SQL command\.

 Security best practices discourage the use of Adobe Flash\.
 Although you can revert to the Flash\-based OEM Database Express, we recommend the use of the JET\-based OEM Database Express websites if possible\.
 If you revert to using Adobe Flash and want to switch back to using Oracle JET, use the `rdsadmin.rdsadmin_oem_tasks.em_express_frontend_to_jet` procedure\.
 After an Oracle database upgrade, a newer version of Oracle JET might resolve JET\-related issues in OEM Database Express\.
-For more information about switching to Oracle JET, see [Switching the Website Front End for OEM Database Express to Oracle JET](#Appendix.Oracle.Options.OEM_DBControl.DBTasks.FrontEndToOracleJET)\.
+For more information about switching to Oracle JET, see [Switching the website front end for OEM Database Express to Oracle JET](#Appendix.Oracle.Options.OEM_DBControl.DBTasks.FrontEndToOracleJET)\.

 **Note**
 Running this task from the source DB instance for a read replica also causes the read replica to switch its OEM Database Express website front ends to Adobe Flash\.